 Behind and to the left of this building en route to the Silver Pagoda is a curious building.
 This grey cast-iron structure, initially constructed in Egypt, was shipped to Cambodia in 1876 as a gift from Napoleon iii of France.
 Whoever designed it had failed to factor in the Cambodian climate!

-As with most palaces and temples in this region, the rule of thumb is that both men and women should cover their knees and shoulders.
-Ignore rumours to the contrary.
-So shorts and skirts should reach below the knee, and T-shirts or blouses should reach to the elbow.
+As with most palaces and temples in this region, the rule is that both men and women should cover their knees and shoulders, so shorts and skirts should reach below the knee, and T-shirts or blouses should reach to the elbow.
 Failing that, you will have to buy an appropriate sarong at the ticket booth.